TheLazySquid/Gimloader/docs/api.md

 Returns whether or not a plugin is exists and is enabled.

+### GL.storage

+The storage API allows you to use Tampermonkey storage to save data between sessions.
+This is cleared when the plguin or Gimloader is uninstalled.
+This doesn't just have to be a string, it can be any JSON-serializable object (I think).

+`GL.storage.getValue(pluginName: string, key: string, defaultValue: any): any`

+Gets a value from storage.
+Returns the default value if the key doesn't exist.

+`GL.storage.setValue(pluginName: string, key: string, value: any): void`

+Sets a value in storage.

+`GL.storage.deleteValue(pluginName: string, key: string): void`

+Deletes a value from storage.

 ### Events

 Gimloader also has a few events that you can listen to: